morningmoni/morningmoni.github.io/words.md

 Everyone is a murderer and a murderee #EverybodySucks

 Dreamers always dream.
-Players always play
+Players always play.

+I am home where I am.